Reading at Hayes

 At Hayes we are passionate about reading and we are keen to develop all children into successful readers.
 We understand the importance of the early stages of reading and how fluency, vocabulary acquisition, comprehension and a love of reading are intertwined to create successful readers.

 The reading journey of a child at Hayes Primary School:

 - Phonics and early reading is taught through the Read Write Inc. scheme of work.
 It helps to develop children's speaking and listening, reading and writing skills.

-- Once the children have started to blend and read some words, they will start the Key Stage 1 reading scheme and will take books home to read.
+- Once the children have started to blend and read some words, they will take home books to read.

-- When a child has completed the RWI scheme, and are therefore fluent readers, they will receive guided group reading sessions instead of a phonics lessons to develop their comprehension skills with more targeted questions.
-This is likely to coincide with the child also finishing the KS1 reading scheme.
+- When a child has completed the RWI scheme, and are therefore fluent readers, they will receive a daily whole-class reading session instead of a phonics lessons to develop their comprehension skills with more targeted questions.
 At this time, they will become a free reader, meaning that they can choose their reading books more independently.

 Key Stage 2

 - In Key Stage 2, the children are taught reading through a daily whole-class approach.
 Lessons are structured to ensure that children are first fluent in the text being taught (one per week) and understand the key vocabulary.
 After this, comprehension skills such as inference and retrieval are taught and practised through a variety of questions as well debates, discussions and open-ended questions to cultivate a love of reading.